 Learners study the most common ways to measure fluid flow for industrial processes including absolute quantity, percentage, volumetric flow rate, and mass flow.
 A brief quiz completes the activity.

 Learners study the effect of reflected and transmitted energy on the measurement of emitted energy by a non-blackbody.
 A short quiz completes the activity.

 Learners examine an animated motion-controlled robotic arm and observe the operation of a PID (Proportional-Integral-Derivative) control that makes movements quickly without overshooting or having a steady-state error.
 This activity has audio content.

-In this animated object, learners observe the operation of a J thermocouple with a cold junction.
-A table is used to convert the voltage it produces to a corresponding temperature.
+In this animated object, learners examine the operation of a thermal flowmeter used in process control applications.
 A brief quiz completes the activity.